nickav/myspace/data/posts/0003_wasm_from_scratch.md

 const foo = { x, y };
 ```

-`DataView` has a bunch of [methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) for interpretting different kinds of data.
+`DataView` has a bunch of [methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) for interpreting different kinds of data.

 The second argument should be `true` because according to [Rasmus](https://rsms.me/wasm-intro) the bytes are always little endian independent of the host-machine's endianess.

-This strategy also works for pointers fields.
+This strategy also works for pointer fields.

 ## Arrays